albar965/littlenavmap-manual/src/en/MENUS.rst

 |Export as PLN| Export Flight Plan as P3D or FSX PLN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Saves a flight plan for FSX or Prepar3D.
-Disabled if no flight plan has been loaded or created.
+Disabled if flight plan is empty.

 *Little Navmap* can read and write this format.